JakeMilne/MobileAppDevCoursework/README.md

 <h2>Web Service</h2>
-App Title makes use of the Sportmonks api, which allows a user to access the scottish and danish first divisions, as well as each leagues playoff rounds.<br>
+YouScore makes use of the Sportmonks api, which allows a user to access the scottish and danish first divisions, as well as each leagues playoff rounds.<br>
 The three endpoints that this app uses are /football/fixtures/, /football/livescores/inplay, and /football/venues/.
-A fourth endpoint(/core/types), which produces a list of events types, along with information about them such as ID and name, was used to help understand, and format the json for live games in a readable manner, however is no longer used.
+A fourth endpoint(/core/types), which produces a list of events types was used to help understand, and format the json for live games in a readable manner, however is no longer used.
 The showTypes method which called this endpoint is in HomeViewModel<br>
 The /football/fixtures/ endpoint was used in the mainSearch function in the homeviewmodel as well as gamedetails fragment to show details about upcoming matches. <br>
 The /football/livescores/inplay endpoint was used in the liveSearch function in the liveviewmodel as well as livegamedetails fragment to show details about live matches. <br>
 The /football/venues/ was used to retreive venue names, given an id.
 This was necessary since the livescores endpoint did not include venue name. <br>
+examples of the json produced are available in the jsonExamples.txt file <br>

 <h2>Room SQLite Database</h2>
-The Room SQLite database contains 2 tables, titled "GameDatabase" and "UserDatabase". <br>
+The Room SQLite database contains 3 tables,"FollowedGameDatabase" "GameDatabase" and "UserDatabase". <br>
-The game database is used to store upcoming games retrieved from the api so that the app can partially function without internet access, which allow the user to see the most recently retrieved set of upcoming games.
+GameDatabase is used to store upcoming games retrieved from the api so that the app can partially function without internet access, showing the user the last set of games when they load the app.
-The user database acts as a configuration file, storing the name and league preference of the user so that when the app is loaded, details the user previously entered can be used <br>
+UserDatabase acts as a configuration file, storing the name and league preference of the user so that when the app is loaded, details the user previously entered can be used.
+FollowedGameDatabase stores the id and amount of events for each game the user follows<br>

 <h2>Mobile Specific Functionalities</h2>